jardieljr/derivatives/README.md

 # Part I :  European option by given parameters

-Given by the following information and parameters, we designed a binomial model with continuously compounded dividends by 12 step trees.
+Given by the following information and parameters, we designed a binomial model with 12 step trees.
-Firstly, we collect all the parameters and calculate the payoff of the option, We have continuously compounded interest rate, r = 1%, σ = 20%, continuously compounded dividend δ = 3%,12 periods with the maturity time of one year. the expected return on the stock is µ = 10%. we will assume both a call and a put option and set the strike price of the option to be $105, the stock price was given by $100.
+Firstly, we collected all the parameters and calculate the payoff of the option.
+We have considered the continuously compounded interest rate, r = 1%, a volatility σ = 20%, a continuously compounded dividend δ = 3%, 12 periods with an option maturity time of one year.
+The expected return on the stock is µ = 10%.
+We will assume both a call and a put option and set the strike price of the option to be $105, the stock price being equal to $100.

-1) We will model the stock returns of each period by u and d using the following equations.
+1) We will model the stock returns of each period using two factors : u and d using the following equations.

 u=e^(σ√h); d=e^(-σ√h)

-where σ is the annual volatility, and h is the length of a binomial period in years.
+where σ is the annual volatility, and h is the step/length of a binomial period in years.

 We input the parameter and get :
 * u=1.0594 (up-factor per step)